Presidency of John F. Kennedy: Cuban Missile Crisis

-Kennedy faced a dilemma: if the U.S. attacked the sites, it might lead to nuclear war with the U.S.S.R., but if the U.S. did nothing, it would appear weak.
+Kennedy faced a dilemma: if the U.S. attacked the sites, it might lead to nuclear war with the U.S.S.R., but if the U.S. did nothing, it would be faced with the increased threat from close-range nuclear weapons (positioned approximately 90 mi (140 km) away from the Florida coast).
+The U.S. would also appear to the world as less committed to the defense of the Western Hemisphere.
 On a personal level, Kennedy needed to show resolve in reaction to Khrushchev, especially after the Vienna summit.
 To deal with the crisis, he formed an ad hoc body of key advisers, later known as EXCOMM, that met secretly between October 16 and 28.
 The members of EXCOMM agreed that the missiles must be removed from Cuba, but differed as to the best method.
 Some favored an airstrike, possibly followed by an invasion of Cuba, but Robert Kennedy and others argued that a surprise airstrike would be immoral and would invite Soviet reprisals.
 The other major option that emerged was a naval blockade, designed to prevent further arms shipments to Cuba.
 Though he had initially favored an immediate air strike, the president quickly came to favor the naval blockade the first method of response, while retaining the option of an airstrike at a later date.
 EXCOMM voted 11-to-6 in favor of the naval blockade, which was also supported by British ambassador David Ormsby-Gore and Eisenhower, both of whom were consulted privately.
 On October 22, after privately informing the cabinet and leading members of Congress about the situation, Kennedy announced on national television that the U.S. had discovered evidence of the Soviet deployment of missiles to Cuba.
 He called for the immediate withdrawal of the missiles, as well as the convening of the United Nations Security Council and the Organization of American States (OAS).
 Finally, he announced that the U.S. would begin a naval blockade of Cuba in order to intercept arms shipments.